-AAHSTO: American Association of State Highway Transportation Officials.
+AASHTO: American Association of State Highway Transportation Officials.

-ACCESS: One combined entrance/exit or one clearly defined entrance, or one clearly defined entrance separated from another clearly defined exit.
+ACCESS DRIVE: One combined entrance/exit or one clearly defined entrance, or one clearly defined entrance separated from another clearly defined exit serving a land development.
+This term shall not include access drives that are strictly and clearly limited to use by only emergency vehicles.